devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - You can enforce write-once-read-many (WORM) policies with S3 Object Lock.
 In Governance mode can remove objects if correct IAM permissions, in Compliance mode none can.
 - You can configure S3 Event Notifications to trigger workflows, alerts, and invoke AWS Lambda when a specific change is made to your S3 resources.
 - You can use Amazon Macie to discover and protect sensitive data stored in Amazon S3.
+- Amazon S3 supports a bucket policy size limit of up 20 kb.
+- Because bucket policies grant access to another AWS account or IAM user, you must specify the principal, or the user to whom you are granting access, as a "Principal" in the bucket policy.
+- Use bucket policy if you need to grant cross-account permissions without IAM roles, or IAM policies reach size limits or you prefer to keep access control in the S3 environment.
+- Use IAM user policies if you want centralized management or have numerous S3 buckets with different permissions requirements or prefer to only use IAM environment.
+- Someone who has permission to perform the operation must create the presigned URL.
+- Presigned url generated from IAM user have a maximum expiration time of 7 days (12 hours if in web console).
+- If you created a presigned URL using a temporary token (Security Token Service), then the URL expires when the token expires (up to 36 hours), even if you created the URL with a later expiration time.
+- If you create a presigned URL using an IAM instance profile, it is valid up to 6 hours, even if you specify a later expiration date.
+- You can define a policy with the `s3:signatureAge` condition to deny any presigned url with signature more than X seconds old.
+- Access Analyzer for Amazon S3 alerts you to buckets configured to allow access to anyone on the internet or other AWS accounts, including AWS accounts outside of your organization.
+For each public or shared bucket, you receive findings that report the source and level of public or shared access.

 #### Storage classes